Digital divide in Canada: Improvement of digital literacy

 The improvement of digital literacy among Canadians has the potential to shrink the divide which exists between citizens who make frequent use of ICTs and online resources, and those who don't.
 It is being recommended that Canada adapt a digital literacy strategy similar to those which already exist in countries such as the United States and Australia, ensuring that children are learning how to utilize technology efficiently and safely as early as kindergarten, and improving such digital skills throughout compulsory education until grade 12.
 Due to education systems within Canada being controlled at the provincial level it is difficult for the Federal government to implement digital literacy guidelines for schools within the country to use, despite the fact that an improvement in digital literacy would benefit all of Canada, making the facilitation of such a strategy a Federal issue.

 ICT use is also becoming a key way to facilitate job training and educate people regarding skills required to operate in a world with a constantly evolving digital landscape.
 As all but 1% of business establishments in Canada are considered either small or medium-sized enterprises, increased digital literacy would ensure that such businesses have the tools and knowledge required to make good use of the internet, as well as have the ability to better serve customers and remain competitive in the global market.

-Opposing views

-Commissioner Michael O'Rielly of the U.S. Federal Communications Commission is on record as having asserted that internet access "doesn't even come close to the threshold to be considered a basic human right."
-He added that "People do a disservice by overstating its relevancy or stature in people's lives...People can and do live without internet access, and many lead very successful lives."
-The Financial Post noted that Everett Rogers had described the stages of technology adoption and that "(w)hat critics consider a market failure is actually just the normal course of technology adoption."
-The author concluded "there is no need to create new funding mechanisms or impose more layers of discretionary regulation in order to duplicate what market players are already doing in an efficient manner."
-As the argument continues, some Canadians are cutting back on basic needs like food and rent to stay online because they feel that internet access is a right rather than a luxury.